SiggiSigmann/GPS_Fixer/README.md

 # GPS_Fixer
 The GPS_Fixer displays the received Data from up to two GPS Modules.
 This comes in handy if you want to have a fast GPS worm up before using the module.
 Connect the module to the Arduino and wait for a GPS fix.
 So you can put your GPS Moudluse outside without the need to use your Drone or other devices.
 This means you don't have to worry or supervise your device.

 The GPS Data can be displayed in two modes.
-The first mode "One_line mode" shows both the GPS Module, the number of Satellites it found, and the first digits of the longitude and the latitude.
+The first mode "One_line mode" shows both the GPS Module, the number of Satellites it found, and the first digits of the latitude and the longitude.
 E.g:

 ![One_Line Mode](https://raw.githubusercontent.com/SiggiSigmann/GPS_Fixer/main/img/O.png)